SAP-samples/cloud-cap-samples/packages/bookshop/README.md

-# Bookshop With Address Data From S/4HANA
+# Bookshop With Address Data From SAP S/4HANA

-This is an extended bookshop with business-partner address data from S/4HANA.
+This is an extended bookshop with business-partner address data from SAP S/4HANA.
-When the user creates an order and uses the value help of the shipping address, a synchronous request to S/4HANA is triggered yielding all possible addresses belonging to this business partner.
+When the user creates an order and uses the value help of the shipping address, a synchronous request to SAP S/4HANA is triggered yielding all possible addresses belonging to this business partner.
 Once an address is selected, its data is replicated into a local database.
 To keep data in sync, an event handler is registered which listens to all changes of business partners and updates the